 This answer won the Best Answer Award in 2020, btw.

 Seriously though, I feel like overall I use gerade more often, but in some sentences, like in the second example, eben sounds better.
 No deeper logic or reason.
 It’s just how I feel, and other German speakers might feel different.
 So basically, you can do as you feel, as well.

 And if you can’t make a decision… well, no problem.
 Just use them both together.
 Yes, native speakers do that and oh, on a side note, gerade is very often contracted to grade or grad’ and gerade eben to grad’ ehm so you’re likely to hear that in spoken German.

 - Hey John, was für ein Zufall, ich wollte dich gerade eben anrufen.

 - Hey John, what a coincidence, I was just about to call you.

 - Ich hatte eben gerade das Bad gewischt, als die Waschmaschine kaputt ging.

 - I was just done sweeping the bathroom when the washing machine broke down.

-Next up, we have the time frame of about an hour till maybe three or four hours in the past.
-I’d say, in English the most common word for that is earlier.
+Next up, we have the time frame of about an hour ago up to three or four hours in the past.

 I was very tired earlier, but now it’s ok.